Maarrk/silverbullet/website/SETTINGS.md

 # Hide the sync button
 hideSyncButton: false

+# Show Markdown preview on the right hand side
+previewOnRHS: true

 # Configure the shown action buttons (top right bar)
 actionButtons:
 - icon: home # Use any icon from https://feathericons.com